 In the beginning, Dr. John Gottman’s research was devoted to the discovery of reliable patterns in observational data.
 He wanted to see if there were indeed patterns of behavior, or sequences of interactions, that could discriminate happy from unhappy couples.
 It was not at all clear that these patterns existed.
-Dr. Gottman and his colleagues began developing the math for sequential analysis, which now is a well developed methodology.
+Dr. Gottman and his colleagues began developing the math for sequential analysis, which now is a well-developed methodology.
 They began discovering consistent sequences that differentiated happily married from unhappily married couples, which Dr. Gottman wrote about in a book called Marital Interactions: Experimental Investigations.

 In the 1970’s, systematic observation of couples started in the Gottman lab.
 Psychology at that time was having a great deal of difficulty establishing reliable patterns in the personality of one individual.
-Advice suggested that psychologists should not study couples, because the unreliability in studying one person might be squared in studying two people.
+Advice suggested that psychologists should not study couples, because of the unreliability in studying one person might be squared by studying two people.
 That advice was wrong.
 Dr. Gottman showed that there was tremendous regularity in a couple over time.

 In a series of research studies, Dr. Gottman developed new observational coding systems with his colleagues, and the lab applied brand new methods for studying sequences of interaction.
 They built a device called a “talk table,” in which people could interact and also rate how positive or negative their intentions were and how positive or negative were the impacts of the messages they received.

 In 1975, Robert Levenson and John Gottman teamed up to combine the study of emotion with psycho-physiological measurement and a video-recall method that gave them rating dial measures of how people felt during conflict.
 They discovered Paul Ekman and Wallace Friesen’s Facial Affect Coding System (FACS), and Dr. Gottman subsequently developed the Specific Affect Coding System (SPAFF).